Tenza/configurations/ArchLinux Installation/README.md

 ##### Linux:

-* This will irrevocably destroy all data on /dev/sdx.
+This will irrevocably destroy all data on /dev/sdX.
-* Replace sdX with yout drive, do not append partition number
+Replace sdX with your drive, do not append partition number.
-* Find out the name of your USB drive with `lsblk`.
+Find out the name of your USB drive with `lsblk`.
 Make sure that it is not mounted.

 > dd bs=4M if=/path/to/archlinux.iso of=/dev/**sdX** && sync